thixotropist/ghidra_import_tests/Readme.md

 # Ghidra binary import tests

->Warning: The primary documentation is now in a Hugo + Docsy static web site sourced under `website`.
+>Warning: The primary documentation is now in a Hugo + Docsy static web site.
 The material below
 >         will eventually be merged into that directory.

+Generate the documentation website with `hugo serve` in this directory, then open a browser at http://localhost:1313/ghidra_import_tests/.

 ## Running Tests